Shillya

 Shillya also spelled as Shilla or Silla is a village located in Lowa Ramgopalpur Gram Payanchayet in Galsi I CD Block in Bardhaman Sadar North subdivision of Purba Bardhaman district in West Bengal in India.

 Geography

-Shillya village is located at 23.2937 N 87.572952 E.
+Shillya village is located at 23.2937 N 87.572952 E, on the bank of Damodar River.
+It is under Galsi (Vidhan Sabha constituency).

-The village Shillya is situated on the bank of Damodar River which is the most important river of South Bengal after the river Hooghly.
-It is a very beautiful village to choose it as a picnic spot.
-Many people of nearby area like to come here to feast with their family or friends.
-It used to be a park (Shilla Damodar Park); but at the present it is damaged because of bad maintenance.

-This Village is under Galsi (Vidhan Sabha constituency).

 Climate

 The Köppen Climate Classification sub-type for this climate is "Aw" (Tropical Savanna Climate).

-Tap here to see the current weather (Galsi)

-Transport

-One can get there by the Paraj- Shilla Road.
-It is possible to use buses from Burdwan Nababhat Bus Stand or from Durgapur of Shillaghat.
-One can also use buses at Paraj More Bus Stand (beside NH 19).NH 19 is 11 km away from Shilla.

 Population

-The size of the village is not so big or small.
-It is a medium size village.
 There are 285 families and total population of the village is 1272.
 Among them 646 are males and 626 are females.
 There are 521 Scheduled Caste (259 males and 262 females) and 4 Scheduled Tribe (2 males and 2 females).
 The average sex ratio of this village is 969 which is greater than West Bengal average of 950.
 Literary rate of this village is 78.55% (male 83.39% and female 73.49%) which is also greater than West Bengal literacy which is 76.26%.

 Here 40.96% of people are from Scheduled Caste and 0.31% people are from Scheduled Tribe.